christophe0606/CMSIS-Stream-Nodes/README.md

 Configure and build with the installed CMSIS-Stream POSIX runtime package.

-To know how to install the package, look at CMSIS Stream posix runner README.
+To know how to install the package, look at CMSIS Stream posix runner README in CMSIS Stream repository.

 Below, it is assumed that the package has been installed in `C:/cmake_packages` on Windows.